antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 The following procedure applies fully to LHCbDIRAC production releases, like patches.
 For pre-releases (AKA certification releases, there are some minor changes to consider).

-The release manager of LHCbDIRAC has the triple role of:

-- creating the release
-- making basic verifications
-- deploying it in production

 Prerequisites
 ====================